jyojay/MONU_Project_4/README.md

 ------------------------------------------- TO BE UPDATED BY EVERYONE -------------------------------------------

 ## Toolkit
-- Python (pandas, pathlib, matplotlib, numpy, seaborn, Scikit-learn, nltk, spacy)
+- Python (pandas, pathlib, matplotlib, numpy, seaborn, Scikit-learn, nltk, spacy, tensorflow, keras)
-- Flask for web application backend
+- Streamlit for web application frontend
 - Tableau for advanced data visualizations and data analysis

-- HTML, Javascript for frontend web development
+## Applications/Code Editors
+- Jupyter Notebook
+- Google Colab
+- VS Code

 ## File Structure
 This repository is organized into several directories and key files as follows: